Toledo777/Coding-League/retrospective.md

 - I'll be championing API documentation instead
     - It'll be a collection of references, tutorials, and examples of how to use our API.
     - This will be done using Swagger.

+### Gabriel (CI/CD pipeline):
+- Everything has so far been going smoothly for the pipeline on GitLab
+    - Towards the end of the sprint, per the teachers request, I modified the linter stage/job to run less frequently
+        - I made no modifications to other stages/jobs as they only run on MR to staging or commit to staging
+- Azure sometimes gives me problems, but as of right now it seems to be stable
+    - I experimented with restricting access to our testing website to only users authenticated through our school's Microsoft group on Azure
+        - This had to be changed since it was interfering with our MongoDB connection.
+Alas, anyone can access it now.
+    - On some occasions, some of the environment variables I had set up on Azure reverted to older versions or were gone entirely.
+I'm not sure why.